ConnectingEurope/Context-Broker-Data-Visualisation/doc/index.md

 # Documentation

-The documentation of the Context Broker Data Visualization enabler is divided in three different categories:
+The documentation of the Context Broker Data Visualisation enabler is divided in three different categories:

 - [User manual](user/index.md)
 - [Tutorials of deployment](tutorials/index.md)